 Limited Information about Loans

 There is not enough information on Kalamata Capital’s website to determine what kind of payment terms you would receive before you apply for funding or even if you are likely to qualify for funding.
-The company does not list a range of interest rates or APRs for its loans or specify what kinds of fees it charges or what percentage of the loan amount covers its fees.
+The company does not list the range of interest rates for its loans, or specify what kinds of fees it charges.
 The company’s terms of service state that funding is not available in all states, but its website does not list the states it operates in.
-Other than the company’s founder, there is no information about the other employees of Kalamata Capital on its website and the site also does not list any information about the other funding companies Kalamata Capital partners with to provide funding for small businesses.

 Before they apply for a loan, customers should be able to access information about the rates and any fees that Kalamata Capital charges.
 With the scarce information the company includes on its site, it is not possible to determine if Kalamata Capital is an affordable funding source compared to other lenders.
 Information the company should consider adding to its website include:

-- Range of APRs or interest rates for different types of loans
+- Range of interest rates for different types of loans

 - Requirements for credit score to qualify for a loan